October 3-8, 2020

 The Anthropocene began 75 years ago with global fallout from the first three nuclear weapons poisoning our planet.
 Creech Air Force Base began its Unmanned Aerial Systems Center (Killer Robotics) 60 years later.
 The U.S. Military has the largest carbon boot-print on earth, using space-based weaponry and other technologies to wreak destruction of habitats on our Mother Earth.
 There are many reasons to come to Nevada in the Autumn of 2020--many reasons for this inter-sectional movement at this crucial moment in history!

 The international movement to abolish nuclear weapons has a rich history, and we can celebrate the goodness of nonviolent people power in preventing global destruction of habitat.
 Due to the ongoing onslaught of nuclearism and drone warfare, there is a tremendous amount of work we face now and forever in resisting these works of war.
-We need to keep inspiring each other, and to that end, as we approach humanity’s 75th year of the nuclear age (1945 to 2020) NDE prepares a special event about 17 months from now.
+We need to keep inspiring each other, and to that end, as we approach humanity’s 75th year of the nuclear age (1945 to 2020) NDE has prepared this special event.